brinkmanlab/IslandCompare/deployment/README.md

 ### AWS

-Select the region to deploy to by exporting `export AWS_DEFAULT_REGION='us-west-2'` or creating an aws provider configuration block in the terraform definitions.
+Select the region deployed to by exporting `export AWS_DEFAULT_REGION='us-west-2'` or creating an aws provider configuration block in the terraform definitions.
 See the [supported regions for EKS](https://docs.aws.amazon.com/general/latest/gr/eks.html) as not all regions support deployment.
 This step is independent of the default region setting in the next step.